Tbrown1998/Global-Homicide-Analysis/README.md

 #first 10 rows of dataset
 df.head(10)

-#lasr 10 rows of dataset
+#last 10 rows of dataset
 df.tail(10)

 #shape of dataset